Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

 To his credit, van Zieks did not wave him off, even though Ryunosuke peppered him with questions as they turned back to the papers and resumed work.
 He spoke stiffly in some cases and seemed to find it hard to describe ordinary life, but each word felt as if he were hesitantly taking a step forward, and Ryunosuke kept the conversation going as much as he could.

-The familiar feeling of half-distraction half-intense-focus returned to him with a vengeance.
+The familiar feeling of half-distraction half-intense-focus was flooding back with a vengeance.
 He was once again taking in more of van Zieks’s face than his words, trying and failing to avoid staring longer than he should.
-But it did not feel... bad, and in fact there was a warm feeling inside him.
+But it did not feel bad, necessarily.
+In fact there was a warm feeling inside him.
 He did find it satisfying to see his companion willingly indulging his whims and questions, and he could not tell whether it was because it showed van Zieks’s trust in him, or...

 “I will fetch it.
 What should I look for?”